alan-turing-institute/professionalising-data-science-roles/README.md

 ## What this project needs
 We want to know about the data science roles in your institution.
-* what do these people do?
+* what do tasks do these people do?
 * what skills do they have?
 * have you already developed job descriptors for these roles?
 Please do connect with us and look out for our networking events.